chef/chef-web-docs/content/platforms.md

 #### Community Support

-The following platforms are supported only via the community:
+The following platforms are supported only using the community:

 <table>
 <colgroup>